Dimensions: 135 x 195 mm

-A literary association has invited unknown and mediocre writers of various nationalities to a seminar.
-The narrative of the novel follows the train as it travels through Europe.
+A literary association has invited unknown and mediocre writers of various nationalities to a seminar, so the narrative follows the train as it travels through Europe.
 The novel describes the self-absorption of the authors and their inability to communicate with each other.
-They are portrayed as inward looking and disinterested in their fellow travelers’ works.
+They are portrayed as inward-looking and disinterested in their fellow travelers’ works.
 The novel speculates on the subject of literature and unsuccessful writing.

-The Literature Express is about literature and writers, but also subtly reflects the tragedy of a Georgian man who cannot integrate into the European society because of his mentality.
+The Literature Express is about literature and writers, but also subtly reflects the tragedy of a Georgian man who cannot integrate into the European society because of his mind frame.

-“The experimental set-up of The Literature Express is not so much about literature as it is about cultivating various neuroses, vanities, patriotic sensitivities and personal aversions.” © FixPoetry
+“The experimental set-up of The Literature Express is not so much about literature as it is about cultivating various neuroses, vanities, patriotic sensitivities, and personal aversions.”

 |English||World||Dalkey Archive Press|